7 Ways to Get Rid of Period Cramps

-- Over 80% of women experience menstrual cramps that affect their day-to-day work and school lives, according to research published in The British Medical Journal.
+- Over 80% of women experience menstrual cramps.
+They can affect their day-to-day work and school lives, according to research published in The British Medical Journal.

 - 14% of women take time off of work or school as a result, according to the same study.

 - The scientific term for this is dysmenorrhoea.
-Typically, it occurs in the days preceding menstruation.
-Usually, it’s pain in the lower abdomen.
+Typically, it occurs within the days preceding menstruation.
+Usually, it manifests as pain in the lower abdomen.